"By nature, men are nearly alike, but through their practices, they get wide apart."

 Symptoms (Not only pain) are warning signs.

-• Most chronic diseases have mild symptoms before the onset of the disease.
-But, people tend to ignore symptoms that do not cause pain or discomfort.
+- Most chronic diseases have mild symptoms before the onset.
+However, people ignore symptoms that do not cause pain or discomfort.

-• Being asymptomatic (mentally & physically) means healthy?
+- Does being asymptomatic (mentally & physically) mean healthy?
 (I believe the answer is not necessary!)

 Diagnosis, Diagnostic tools, all kinds of treatments, and recovery processes.